 Controlled Substance Prescriptions

-• How to Request: If you have experienced a delay of more than 5 days, you can request a re-route of the medication.
-To submit a request for review, send a message via the “Chat and Support” feature in your Circle Medical app.
+How to Request: If you have experienced a delay of more than 5 days, you can request a re-route of the medication.
+To submit a request for review, send a message via the chat feature in the app or web portal.
 Follow the prompts to provide the care team with information about your request.
 Once received, it will be reviewed as soon as possible.